 The drama of the Los Angeles Lakers basketball team is almost like a soap opera.
 On ESPN’s popular sports debate show First Take, Magic Johnson dropped some more bombs on the situation.

-Hall of Fame basketball and business mogul Earvin “Magic” Johnson stopped the First Take desk to chat with Molly Qerim, Stephen A. Smith, and Max Kellerman about his abrupt resignation as the President of Basketball Operations of the Los Angeles Lakers.
+Hall of Fame basketball and business mogul Earvin “Magic” Johnson stopped by the First Take desk to chat with Molly Qerim, Stephen A. Smith, and Max Kellerman about his abrupt resignation as the President of Basketball Operations of the Los Angeles Lakers.

 “I start hearing, ‘Magic, you are not working hard enough.
 Magic’s not in the office,'” Johnson told First Take.
 “People around the Lakers office were telling me Rob was saying things, Rob Pelinka, and I didn’t like those things being said behind my back, that I wasn’t in the office enough.
 So I started getting calls from my friends outside of basketball saying those things now were said to them outside of basketball now, just not in the Lakers office anymore.”